MaharshiDSML/MaharshiDSML/README.md

 - 🎓 Completed my Bachelor's in 2011 with majors in Biomedical Engineering from National INstitue of Technology, Raipur, India.
 - 🎓 Presently pursuing my Master's in Computer Science from Neovarsity Scaler, India and Woolf University, Spain with Specialization in Data Science, Machine Learning and Artificial Intelligence.
 - 💼 I’m currently working at FairTech.
-- 🤔 I’m looking for help with [what you're seeking help with]
-- 💬 Ask me about [topics you are knowledgeable about]
 - 📫 Checkout my Portfolio: <a href="https://www.datascienceportfol.io/maharshi112" target="_blank">https://www.datascienceportfol.io/maharshi112</a>
 - 📄 Checkout my <a href="your-resume-link" target="_blank">Resume</a>.
 - ⚡ Fun fact: I developed a chatbot that can write poetry and even tell jokes, using advanced AI models!